Print Options:

 This year, I wanted to make abundant loaves of bread to celebrate the Jewish New Year, and since my family celebrates Sephardi traditions, I wanted to share this recipe.
 Challah is a bread steeped in history and tradition, for both Ashkenazi Jews and Sephardic Jews — this is a slightly different challah bread though.
 The challahs from the Sephardic Jews are generally more flavoured with seeds.

 We make both versions when celebrating with friends from afar or extended family.
-I love both versions of challah bread, this is more of an everyday bread studded with seeds, and if cut in loaf slices, it works well for sandwiches too.
+I love both versions of challah bread; this is more of an everyday bread studded with seeds, and if cut in loaf slices, it works well for sandwiches too.

 In this version, there are caraway, sesame seeds, black seeds (I opted for what I had on hand Nigella seeds) and anise seeds.
 One major difference in this challah is that it’s not as rich of a dough (less eggy), and instead of braiding it, the rope-shaped dough is traditionally twisted and formed in rounds.
-When it hits the yeasted dough, the beautiful chemistry of the heat rises, resulting in a gorgeous family favourite.
+When it hits the yeasted dough, the beautiful chemistry of heat rises, resulting in a gorgeous family favourite.
 A delightful versatile bread to celebrate, whether you’re joining in on the festivities or not!

 Sephardic Jewish Challah Bread